hollowhouseinstitute/HHI_Governance_Portfolio/README.md

 # Hollow House Institute — Governance Portfolio
 Non-Authoritative Proof Surface

-This repository is a public portfolio and proof surface only.
+This repository is the **public portfolio and proof surface** for the Hollow House Institute (HHI), an AI compliance and governance organization operating on a **governance-before-agents** doctrine.
 It is not an authoritative standard, governance source, license, product, or operational system.
 All executable artifacts contained here are illustrative only, are non-production, and do not confer governance, legal, or operational authority.

 Canonical authority resides exclusively upstream.

 **Structured Human Intelligence**
-*Time turns behavior into infrastructure.*

-This repository is the **public portfolio and proof surface** for the Hollow House Institute (HHI), an AI compliance and governance organization operating on a **governance-before-agents** doctrine.

 ---